collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Example of a Not-Scalable Workflow

 * Fork a repo, make changes directly into the branch you want to change, then submit a pull request.
 You are then stuck waiting until the pull request is accepted.
-If you delete the fork, the pull request can still be accepted, but it's considered inactive and you will not be able to add follow-on commits.
+If you delete the fork, the pull request can still be accepted, but it's considered inactive and you will not be able to add additional commits.

 </td></tr>